 One of our program's goals is to produce graduates with broad and general training in the science of psychology, such that their research integrates science and practice.
 To this end, students complete a range of core courses in the department and the clinical program.
 In addition, students pursue elective courses in their area of emphasis both within the department and outside the department.
-Course requirements include three courses in research methods and statistics (departmental core requirement); one course each in adult psychopathology/intervention, child psychopathology/intervention, and ethics (clinical core requirement); a two semester course sequence in psychological assessment (clinical core requirement); at least four semesters of clinical practicum plus an external practicum placement (clinical practice requirement); one course in each of the core areas of psychology which are biological, cognitive-affective, social, and developmental (clinical breadth requirement); and at least three courses related to the student's area of emphasis (department depth requirement).
-Currently, history and systems, and individual and cultural diversity, are infused throughout the program's and department's courses.
+Course requirements include three courses in research methods and statistics (departmental core requirement); one course each in adult psychopathology/intervention, child psychopathology/intervention, and ethics (clinical core requirement); a two semester course sequence in psychological assessment (clinical core requirement); at least four semesters of clinical practicum plus an optional external practicum placement; one course in each of the core areas of psychology which are biological, cognitiveaffective, social, and developmental (clinical breadth requirement); and at least three courses related to the student's area of emphasis (department depth requirement).
+Currently, history and systems, and individual and cultural diversity, are infused throughout the program and department courses.